-If you need help with a specific program or if you need help after your warranty has ended, these services are available for a fee.
-For more information about additional services, see "How and when do I purchase additional support?" on page 2-8.
+These services may be available for a fee.
+For more information about additional services, see "How and when do I purchase additional support?" on page 2-9.

 How and when do I purchase additional support?

 Purchasing additional HelpWare services

 During and after the warranty period for your computer, you can purchase additional HelpWare services.
 Our Enhanced PC Support service includes assistance with the following items: